 Born in Brno, Czech Republic, Pavel Černoch has in recent seasons made important debuts at leading opera houses around the world and has established himself as one of the leading tenors of his generation.

-Future appearances will bring him to the Bregenz Festival, Bavarian State Opera Munich, Opéra National Paris, Royal Opera House London, Hamburg State Opera and Opera Amsterdam in roles like Don Carlos, Don José, Lenski, Amleto (title), Boris and Vladimir (Prince Igor).
+Future appearances will bring him to the Metropolitan Opera New York, Salzburg Summer Festival, Royal Opera House London, Bavarian State Opera Munich, Opéra National Paris, Hamburg State Opera, Canadian Opera Toronto and Dutch National Opera Amsterdam in roles like Don Carlos, Jason (Medée), Sergej (Lady Macbeth of Mtensk), Don José, Lenski, Laca and Prince.